ArtyomPanfutov/loan-amortization-calculator/README.md

 ```

-Deployed only to github repository.
+<b>The library is deployed only to the GitHub repository</b> https://maven.pkg.github.com/ArtyomPanfutov/loan-amortization-calculator.

 Example of maven profile configuration:
 ```xml